 - Find out if your department or organisation has guidance or processes for paying people

+Make it easier for people to be involved; if possible, pay for their travel in advance so they are not out of pocket.
 Paying people if they are receiving state benefits is complex and it is important that people get advice before accepting any payment as it might impact on their benefits.

 - INVOLVE latest advice and information on payment and recognition including access to a free, confidential benefits advice line for researchers and members of the public.